alphaprime/sthlmBeamerTheme/README.md

 ## Documentation:

-As of December 13, 2016 I have started to write some theme documentation, which can be found at markolson.se: [https://goo.gl/qmFKyK](https://goo.gl/qmFKyK).
+As of December 13, 2016 I have started to write some theme documentation, which can be viewed as a [Github Wiki](https://github.com/markolsonse/sthlmBeamerTheme/wiki).

 ## Overleaf: